Top Destinations in Arizona

 Glamping in Arizona means you can get a front and center seat to Mother Nature’s show.
 The regalness of the Grand Canyon, Arizona's saguaro-dotted deserts of Tuscon, the ancient red rocks of Sedona, these ancient beauties of Arizona’s wild landscape remind us of the enduring power the outdoors holds over us and the true inspiration man can draw from the landscapes that surround us.

 In the southwest of the United States, Arizona’s landscape is dominated by deserts and canyons, with some forests and even a few ski mountains in the center.
 No trip to Arizona would be complete without stopping in Sedona.
 The red rocks will truly take your breath away and the views are worth waking up for a sunrise hike.
 Popular hikes in Sedona include the Cathedral Rock Hike, the Doe Mountain Trail, Fay Canyon, Boynton Canyon, and Devil’s Bridge Trail, to name a few.
+The Skyward Canyons are also fantastic natural features that deserve to be seen.
 And what would be a write up of Arizona without the Grand Canyon?
 One of the Seven Natural Wonders of the World, the Grand Canyon is easily accessible.
 Here you can hike, ride a mule, take a helicopter tour, or raft the Colorado River.
 Truly, Grand Canyon rafting is one of our favorite things to do in Arizona.
 The Grand Canyon is where you can find the famous North Rim, hikes like the Kaibab Trail to Cedar Ridge or Skeleton Point, Havasu Falls, and many more stunning hikes and vantage points.
 Head north to visit Horseshoe Bend, a famous hairpin turn of the Colorado River as it winds its way to the Grand Canyon.
 Glamping & the Grand Canyon go hand in hand!

 Arizona’s weather is mild, with temperate seasons all year long and more than 300 days of sunshine a year.
+Making glamping in Arizona the perfect experience.
 December through March are popular times for exploring the cities, deserts, and national parks in the southern half of the state.
 Summers in the south are extremely hot, while the north has milder temperatures, making the Grand Canyon a popular summer destination.
 Summers in Arizona have lows around 65°F and highs above 100°F, and winters are cold with lows in the 40s and highs in the 60s.
 The Sedona International Film Festival is in late February and the Phoenix Open (golf) runs from late January to early February.
 So what are you waiting for?
-Go luxury camping in Arizona with the best yurts, Arizona cabin rentals, and more, here!
+Go luxury camping in Arizona (glamping) with the best yurts, Arizona cabin rentals, and more, here!
+These rentals are the perfect alternative to Airbnb.
+Flagstaff camping is just a click away.
+Forget about Airbnb; Grand Canyon vacations and more are meant to be glamping getaways!